Microsoft’s Active Directory (AD) remains one of the world’s premier directory services for organizations of all industries and sizes.

-HelloID’s role model determines provisioning processes for downstream resources, and may be configured to use AD attributes to set a given user’s role.
-Acting as the “Service Provider”, HelloID provisions and permits access according to verified AD identities (when Active Directory is used as the Identity Provider).
+HelloID and NIM’s role modeling and business rules determine provisioning processes for downstream resources and may be configured to use source system (HR) attributes to set a given user’s role.
 With automated account creation, provisioning, and access management wrapped into one, new users hit the ground running on their first day.

 Authentication and Password Resets